opulo-inc/docs/docs/semi-assembly-4-0/electronics/index.md

 7. Bolt the three together using `2x` M5x16mm flat head bolts.

+    !!! warning "A Bit of Resistance"
+        You should expect to feel some resistance when bolting these three together.
+The slot in the cable chain is slightly undersized for the bolt, so don't worry if you need to use a little bit of extra force to thread these bolts through.

     ![alt text](img/IMG_3051.JPG) ![alt text](img/IMG_3052.JPG)

 8. Thread `2x` more M5x16mm flat head bolts through the holes in the Y drag chain by the X motor as shown.

     ![alt text](img/IMG_3053.JPG) ![alt text](img/IMG_3054.JPG)

 9. Align these bolts with the holes in the drag chain support by the text "Y Drag Chain Mounts Here" and drop it into place.
 Loosely thread `2x` M5 nuts onto the bolts.

     ![alt text](img/IMG_3055.JPG) ![alt text](img/IMG_3056.JPG)